Griffin O'Neal: Early life and career

-O'Neal was born in Los Angeles to actor Ryan O'Neal and his first wife, actress Joanna Moore (born Dorothy Joanne Cook).
-He has an older sister, Tatum O'Neal, and two younger half brothers, Patrick O'Neal and Redmond O'Neal.
-His grandfather was novelist and screenwriter Charles "Blackie" O'Neal.
+Griffin O'Neal was born in Los Angeles to actor Ryan O'Neal and his first wife, actress Joanna Moore (born Dorothy Joanne Cook).
+Griffin has an older sister, Tatum O'Neal, and two younger half brothers, Patrick O'Neal and Redmond O'Neal.
+Griffin's grandfather was novelist and screenwriter Charles "Blackie" O'Neal.
 His paternal ancestry is Irish, English, and Ashkenazi Jewish.

 Early in his childhood, O'Neal and his sister lived with their mother in squalid conditions.
 Their mother struggled with drug and alcohol addiction while they were in her care.
 She eventually lost custody of them.

 Griffin O'Neal appeared in 11 movies between 1976 and 1992.
 Several of these were TV movies or films released directly to video.
 Film critic Vincent Canby of the New York Times wrote in 1982 that Griffin O'Neal "shares with his sister a natural screen presence."
 Likewise, film critic Leonard Maltin wrote that Griffin O'Neal has a "pleasing screen presence".

-O'Neal was cast in Francis Ford Coppola's 1987 film Gardens of Stone, but he asked to be replaced after he caused a boating accident that killed Coppola's son Gian-Carlo.
+O'Neal was cast in Francis Ford Coppola's 1987 film Gardens of Stone, but he asked to be replaced after he caused a boating accident that killed Coppola's elder son Gian-Carlo.